 Although serious injury is rare, bruising and soreness are common when you have blood drawn.
 You should drink plenty of water the day of the draw, keep your arm warm beforehand and dangle your arm to increase blood pressure at the site.
-After the procedure, icing the area and stretching the muscles of your arm may help reduce any referred pain.

 Video of the Day